GoogleCloudPlatform/flask-talisman/README.md

 ```

 Note that this example doesn't specify a `script-src`; with the example CSP, this site uses the setting specified by the `default-src` directive, which means that scripts can be loaded only from the originating server.

+## Disclaimer

+This is not an official Google product, experimental or otherwise.
+It just code that happens to be owned by Google.

+There is no silver bullet for web application security.
+Talisman can help, but security is more than just setting a few headers.
+Any public-facing web application should have a comprehensive approach to security.

+## Contributing